 Gwinganna is fully registered with Land for Wildlife, a program committed to protecting and enhancing wildlife habitat on the property.

-Under the guidance of local non-profit organisation Wildcare Australia Inc, who rescue and rehabilitate sick, injured and orphaned native wildlife, we have released five rescue koalas and four echidnas onto the property.
+Under the guidance of local non-profit organisation Wildcare Australia Inc, who rescue and rehabilitate sick, injured and orphaned native wildlife, we have released five rescue koalas and eight echidnas onto the property.
 We thank Wildcare for their tireless work along with Currumbin Wildlife Hospital Foundation.

 At Gwinganna we have over 16 different walks and trails to experience, from gentle to more challenging.